 For each type variations are found in the exterior color of the box, the color of the inner insert holders, and the presence or absence of foreground on the 76mm Memorial Hall Medal.
 The shape of all boxes is as shown in the illustration.
 The most frequent exterior color of the box is black with a few in blue and in red.
-The interior of each box has a cardboard insert holding each medal in position and bearing one of the following pastel colors - Blue, Gray, Green, Magenta, Orange, Pink or Red.
+The interior of each box has a cardboard insert holding each medals in position and bearing one of the following pastel colors - Blue, Gray, Green, Magenta, Orange, Pink or Red.

-◄ PASTED ON THE BOTTOM OF THE BOX under the lower large medal in approximately half the boxes is found a 3" diameter label reading Philadelphia Ornamental Wood Co.
+Pasted on the bottom of the box under the lower large medal in approximately half the boxes is found a 3" diameter label reading